 There are a few other tea accessories on my wish list, like a bigger tea tray, a nice long wooden weave tray to display my tea cups, a ceramic vase shaped holder for the tea tools, a tea filter, and a tea scoop.

 I also want to try exploring the various better quality teas.
-I don’t think I will spend more than RM100 on a single tea for now, something mid range would be good for a start.
+I don’t think I will spend more than RM100 on a single tea for now, something mid range would be good for a start (famous last words).
 We did receive a set of nice high quality sampler tea leaves from a generous neighbour, pictured below.
 We were blown away by how delicious the tea was (we tried two so far).
 The brand is “小茶匠 Xiǎo chá jiàng”, no idea if they sell this in Malaysia.

 #SideNote: For fun I made some digital Chinese seals and used it in the photos in this post.
 The Chinese words are “优美梦想 Yōuměi mèngxiǎng” (beautiful/exquisite dreams) because “Dainty Dreams” was too hard to translate.